-Modals are types of auxiliary verbs that show a speaker's attitude about whatever they are expressing.
+Modals are a type of auxiliary verb (a.k.a. helping verb) that show a speaker's attitude about what they're expressing.

 can, could, may, might, must, shall, should, will, would